haakco/deploying-laravel-app/Stage_0/README.md

 Then restart Nginx ```service restart nginx```.

-### Step 3.4: Generating the SSL certificate
+### Step 4.4: Generating the SSL certificate

-As we have already installed certbot and have the DNS pointing at the server, it quite simple to get the certificate generated and set up.
+As we have already installed certbot and have the DNS pointing at the server, it is pretty simple to get the certificate generated and set up.

 First, confirm the Nginx is up by typing your domain into the browser with HTTP.
 (HTTPS won't